yav/monadic-language-talk/talk.md

   2. This is the essence of "monadic" programming.

-  3. What features does a host languge need to support this style of software development?
+  3. What features does a host language need to support this style of software development?